 These are nouns that name specific people, places, things, or ideas.

 Maya, Paris, Rover

 Maya Angelou, Central Park Zoo, the Gulf of Mexico

-If this is the case, both important words are capitalized, and the whole thing is still considered to be one noun even though it's made up of more than one word.
-These are called compound nouns.
-How about that?
+If this is the case, the important words are capitalized, and the whole thing is still considered to be one noun even though it's made up of more than one word.
+Don't capitalize small words like of and the.